arkinem/tui-beds-uni-hackathon/README.md

 ## About TUI

-TUI Travel Ltd offers a fantastic range of tailor-made holiday experiences, from handpicked hotels, flexible flight options & much more to destinations around the world.
+TUI Travel Ltd offers a fantastic range of tailor-made holiday experiences, from hand-picked hotels, flexible flight options & much more to destinations around the world.
 TUI has both an online web and high-street presence.

 ## The Hackathon

-The theme for this years TUI / Bedforshire University hackathon will be `In-Resort Experience`.
-In other words - based around the kinds of services and products that TUI - our in-resort suppliers and partners - supply to its customers while actually on holiday.
+The theme for this years TUI / Bedfordshire University hackathon will be `In-Resort Experience`.
+In other words - based around the kinds of services and products that TUI - its in-resort suppliers and partners - supply to its customers while they are actually on holiday.

 For several of this years scenarios you will need the following data.
 Whilst this is typical of the kinds of in-resort ad-hoc products TUI offer (we call them ancillaries) - this list has been simplified and significantly reduced.
-In particular, the pricing scheme considerably more complex that shown below.
+In particular, the actual pricing scheme differs considerably and is substantially more complex than the one shown below.

-Prices given are for illustration only - they are not actual values.
+Prices given here are for illustration purposes only - they are not actual values.

-The availability given is based on per resort.
+The availability (how many are available) is given on per hotel basis.

 ### In-Resort Products List